25prabhu10/notes/docs/Concepts/Databases/SQLite.md

 ## Transactions

-A transaction is a sequence of operations that are executed as a single unit of work so that either all of the operations are executed or none of them are executed
+A transaction is a sequence of operations that are executed as a single unit of work so that either all the operations are executed or none of them are executed

 - Transactions are used to ensure data integrity and consistency in the database
 - SQLite uses transactions to ensure that changes are atomic, consistent, isolated, and durable (ACID properties)